bellaisgroovy/systems-programming/spacey language options.md

 I should pick languages I know stuff about already so its faster to write.
 I should pick multithreaded languages because of the massive speed up it would offer.
 I should pick efficient languages because it is running in space so hardware is very commodity.

-I think I will do C/C++, Java, and Rust.
+I think I will do C/C++, Java, and Python.
 C/C++ and Java because the team (and I) am familiar with them, they are reasonably efficient, and they allow multithreaded concurrency.
-Rust because some aerospace things use it, it will be interesting to write about, and it isn't Python which is the only other real option I know.
-Python is unsuitable because it is very inefficient.
+I will compare python because I sort of know it and it will highlight the other language's benefits

 - C/C++
 	- pros